 Respecting your yoga teacher comes in many forms.
 The easiest one is following the poses or a modified version of them.
 I would not say this if I had not witnessed it many times.
 Do not do your own series in the middle of a guided class if you are bored or uninterested in the current pose.
 Finish the class and choose another teacher but during the class, respect the teacher enough to follow instructions and do so with an open mind.
 Believe me, I wanted so much to walk right out of John Friend’s sadly over-hyped workshops but out of respect for the man, I stayed with the oath that he shall never see me again in his class in the future!

-11 ~ Observe silence during Savasana
+11 ~ Observe Silence during Savasana

 This is one where you will know and love when you have made friends with your yoga but it will take time.
 Until then, consider it a dedication to the finish of practice.
 Practice silence during savasana and however tempted you may be to leave and skip out, resist it.
 This is where your practice assimilates and the results are infused with a repose so well-deserving and so necessary.
 This last pose seals your practice with good omen and prepares you for the next phase.
 If you must (really must!) leave before the end, leave before people settle into savasana and be as quiet as a church mouse!

-12 ~Always Thank the teacher
+12 ~Always Thank the Teacher

 I am guilty of over-thanking everyone who brings joy to my life.
 Such a quick, free and easy way to express gratitude.
 What surprises me then is how many seem to live without it.
 Make sure to thank your teacher before you leave.
 Always go even out of your way, find him or her, tap them on the shoulder, interrupt a conversation just to say thank you!
 Even when you know you are never returning to this instructor or the studio, take the time to thank them.
 Save other feedback for later if you must.
 Let the thank you be the last thing you do before you leave class.

-13 ~ Clean your Immediate Area
+13 ~ Clean Up Immediate Area

 If you borrowed a mat from the studio, wipe it down.
 You may or may not need to put it away depending on their policy.
 If you created a puddle of sweat, wipe it with your towel.
 If you used props, put them back.
 Take all your stuff with you.
 It takes all of 57 seconds at most but it shows you respect others who will come to use the space and that you have good manners and can be trusted!
 Practicing cleanliness in public will always leave the best impression about you with others.
 What a thing to savor at the end of a yoga class!